OlufKelk/IPNA/README.md

 # IPNA
-Contains slides for Introduction to Programming and Numerical Analysis, spring 2022
+Contains slides for class 3, Introduction to Programming and Numerical Analysis, spring 2022 at Copenhagen University.